 That’s the fun of your camping packing list: it’s your own beast.
 It’s a choose your own adventure book.

-But it’s also an adventure you should be prepared for.
+But it’s also an adventure you should be prepared for, which is why we’ve compiled this comprehensive master camping list for you.

 - The Changeability of a Camping Checklist